bibleexchange/courses/_church-history/en/300_imperial-church/imperial-church.md

 ### Constantine chose the Greek city of Byzantium for the new Capital and renamed it Constantinople (AD 330)

+Constantinople was in the location of modern Istanbul in Turkey.
 This increased the influence of the Roman bishop.
 The capital was now far away from Rome and the Empire was already in collapse.

 ### The division of the Empire soon followed the building of the new capital